 The program is open to all K-12 public school teachers in Antrim, Benzie, Charlevoix, Emmet, Grand Traverse, Kalkaska and Leelanau Counties.
 Team projects from several teachers working together with multiple groups of students are also accepted and encouraged.
-For the school year 2021-2022, individual teachers and teacher teams are encouraged to work with business and community partners.
-The grant cycles this year will be October, January, and March.
+For the school year 2023-2024, individual educators and teacher teams are encouraged to work with business and community partners.

 The applications should articulate to the grant reviewers what activities and learning will be going on in the classroom and to what standards they align.
-The activities should all be contained in the 2021-2022 school year and ready to share out to the MiSTEM Network Regional Director by the reporting deadline.
+The activities should all be contained in the 2023-2024 school year and ready to share with the MiSTEM Network Regional Director by the reporting deadline.
+It would also be of benefit to know that if you submit between deadlines, your application will be considered for the next cycle.

 Expenditures for program materials to enhance or extend a regular program or to create a new program are encouraged; they should be beyond the scope of the regular school-line item budget.
 If a pre-packaged kit is a major activity for your project, indicate how you would supplement the kit and customize it for your program.